thething252/RealVolumetrics/README.md

 I don't maintain it anymore, I have made a final version 0.3, and dont trust the wiki install guide, use the one on the last release!

+I will, however, be somewhat continuing this project by including a volumetrics version of the mod in RSSVE-Enhanced: https://github.com/thething252/RSSVE-Enhanced